ajcasagrande/ajcasagrande/README.md

 ## Hi there 👋

-My name is Anthony Casagrande and I am a Staff Software Engineer currently looking for opportunities to further the fields of AI/ML and Computer Vision, IoT and Edge, and Cloud-Native infrastructure.
+My name is Anthony Casagrande and I am a Senior Software Engineer currently working on AIPerf and Dynamo @NVIDIA.

 <!--
 ## Skills